HMS97/gpugo/README.md

 ## Requirements
 NVIDIA GPU with latest NVIDIA driver installed.
-GPUtil uses the program `nvidia-smi` to get the GPU status of all available NVIDIA GPUs. `nvidia-smi` should be installed automatically, when you install your NVIDIA driver.
+`gpugo` uses the program `nvidia-smi` to get the GPU status of all available NVIDIA GPUs. `nvidia-smi` should be installed automatically, when you install your NVIDIA driver.

 For now, `GPUgo` only support python3.6 or higher on unbuntu.